rocka/neoblog-plugin-github-webhook/README.md

 };
 ```

-then setup webhook in GitHub porject settings.
+then setup webhook in Gogs porject settings.